Senior Research Fellows

 Cristián Orrego Benavente, PhD, is a forensic expert working in San Salvador, El Salvador, and the former director of the Forensic Program at the Human Rights Center.
 He is a biochemist and forensic geneticist who served as Assistant Laboratory Director and Criminalist Supervisor at the California Department of Justice, Jan Bashinski DNA Laboratory in Richmond, California, prior to his appointment at the Human Rights Center.
 Dr. Orrego is a founding member of the volunteer organization, the Alliance of Forensic Scientists for Human Rights and Humanitarian Investigations which has worked closely with HRC since 2003 on the El Salvador DNA Reunification Project.
 Orrego was appointed Science Advisor to the Presidential Commission on Policies for Human Rights of the Government of Chile in May 2006, and subsequently, member of an International Commission of Experts for the Legal Medical Service, Ministry of Justice, Government of Chile, from May 2007 to February 2010.
 His involvement in enhancing the scientific capacity of NGOs involved in the defense of human rights dates back to 1984 when he was a member of the Committee on Scientific Freedom and Responsibility of the American Association for the Advancement of Science (AAAS)

-Gilles Peress is a photographer with The New Yorker and recipient of the 1996 International Center of Photography Infinity Award among many others.
+Gilles Peress is an internationally renowned photographer and recipient of the 1996 International Center of Photography Infinity Award among many others.
 He has been with Magnum Photos, the prestigious photography agency founded by Robert Capa, since 1971.
 His photographs are exhibited in and collected by the Metropolitan Museum of Art, New York; Museum of Modern Art, New York; the Chicago Art Institute; and the Minneapolis Institute of Art, among others.
 His books include Telex Iran: In the Name of the Revolution, The Silence, Farewell to Bosnia, The Graves: Srebrenica and Vukovar (with Eric Stover), and A Village Destroyed, May 14, 1999: War Crimes in Kosovo (with Fred Abrahams and Eric Stover).

 Hernán Reyes, MD, is former medical coordinator for Health in Prisons for the International Committee of the Red Cross (ICRC), a post he occupied from 1984–2012.
 A graduate of Geneva University Medical School (Switzerland), with a doctorate in Medicine and FMH specialization in Obstetrics and Gynaecology (Foederatio Medicorum Helveticorum: Swiss medical federation), he joined the ICRC in 1982 as medical doctor, specifically for health activities related to persons in custody.
 Dr. Reyes documented prison health as well as ill-treatment, human rights violations, and torture for the ICRC in more than 45 countries around the world during his 28 years with the institution Dr. Reyes has taught two generations of ICRC medical staff on health in prison issues, torture and its consequences, solitary confinement and other forms of abuse, on management and mismanagement of hunger strikes, and many other related subjects.
 Since 1991, he has been medical Observer for the ICRC to the World Medical Association (WMA) and its Ethics Committee, working closely with the WMA on many ethical issues of concern in prisons.